What is One Young World?

 How can I attend a One Young World Summit?

-- Attend with a partner organisation: We partner with many of the world’s leading businesses, universities and foundations that support One Young World by sponsoring delegates to attend the Summit.
-If you think your organisation may want to partner with us to provide delegate sponsorship for you or a colleague please contact firstname.lastname@example.org.
+Attend with a partner organisation: We partner with many of the world’s leading businesses, universities and foundations that support One Young World by sending delegates to the Summit.
+If your organisation is interested in partnering with One Young World please contact us: email@example.com.

 What is the delegate fee?

-The per delegate fee for the 2016 Summit in Ottawa is £2,975 plus VAT at the applicable rate.
+The delegate fee for the 2017 Summit in Bogotá is £2,975 plus VAT at the applicable rate.

 What is included in the fee?